Anthony Kim: 2006–2010

 In September 2008, Kim was a critical part of the United States' victory in the Ryder Cup at Valhalla Golf Club, defeating Ryder Cup veteran Sergio García 5 & 4 in the first match of the Sunday single matches.
 Later that year he joined the European Tour for the 2009 season, making his debut as a member at the 2008 HSBC Champions, the first tournament of the 2009 season.

 At the 2009 Masters Tournament in Augusta, Georgia at Augusta National Golf Club, Kim set the record for most birdies in a round with eleven in the second round, surpassing Nick Price, who had ten birdies in 1986.

 At the 2009 Presidents Cup, Kim posted an impressive 3–1 record, which included a 5 and 3 victory over Robert Allenby in the Sunday singles match.

 Kim lost to Ross Fisher in the finals of the Volvo World Match Play in October 2009 4 & 3 after once again beating Robert Allenby in the semi-finals.

-On April 4, 2010, Kim won the Shell Houston Open, beating Vaughn Taylor in a playoff.
+In April 2010, Kim won the Shell Houston Open, beating Vaughn Taylor in a playoff.
 He became only the fifth player in 30 years to have won three times on the PGA Tour before the age of 25, the others being Tiger Woods, Phil Mickelson, Sergio García and Adam Scott.
-An injury hampered most of the rest of the 2010 season for Kim, and he failed to qualify for the 2010 Ryder Cup.
+He followed up with third place finish in the Masters Tournament, after a final round 65.
+Those results were achieved despite a thumb injury for which he underwent surgery in May.
+Having missed several months of the season, he dropped outside the automatic qualification places for United States team for the 2010 Ryder Cup in the final event, and was not one of captain Corey Pavin's wildcard picks.

-2011–present
+2011–2019

 In June 2012, Kim had surgery after injuring the Achilles tendon in his left leg and was expected to miss 9 to 12 months.
 Kim was eligible for the 2013 season on a Major Medical Exemption, but has failed to play a single tournament since.

 In April 2014, Golf Channel reported that Kim no longer plays golf, even on a recreational level.
-In 2016, Kim played in a number of charity events, but says he is not ready to play professionally again.
+In 2016, Kim played in a number of charity events, but said he was not ready to play professionally again.
 He also cited ongoing physical therapy and numerous surgeries as the reasons for delaying his return.

 In April 2019, during an encounter with a fan in West Hollywood, California, Kim referred to his golf game as "non-existent".
 On January 1, 2021, Adam Schriber, Kim's longtime coach, posted a photo of the two in front of the Dallas skyline with the caption "2021 is going to be special".